firdevsmersin/2D-Maze---DFS-BFS-UCS-A-Heuristic-Search/README.md

 # 2D-Maze DFS, BFS, UCS, A* HeuristicSearch
-Implement a Python program for solving 2D mazes using
+Implemention of a Python program for solving 2D mazes using

 a.
 Depth First Search